Clinical Nurse Jobs at University of Utah with Visa Sponsorship

 Which visa types does University of Utah commonly use for Clinical Nurse roles?

-University of Utah sponsors several visa categories for Clinical Nurses, including H-1B, E-3 for Australian citizens, TN for Canadian and Mexican nationals, and J-1 for exchange visitors in qualifying programs.
+University of Utah sponsors several visa categories for Clinical Nurses, including H-1B, E-3 visa for Australian citizens, TN visa for Canadian and Mexican nationals, and J-1 visa for exchange visitors in qualifying programs.
 For nurses seeking permanent residence, the organization also supports EB-2 and EB-3 Green Card pathways through PERM labor certification.
 F-1 OPT and CPT are less common for licensed clinical roles but are used in some research-adjacent nursing positions.

 What qualifications does University of Utah expect for Clinical Nurse positions?